 Real Estate Articles Written by Marlene Bertrand

-The following articles are all about matters that help homeowners enjoy the advantages of owning a home.
+The following articles share tips that help home buyers purchase a home and homeowners enjoy the advantages of owning a home.

 If you are an out-of-work homeowner, you face the burden of not having enough income to pay your mortgage bill.
 When homeowners do not pay their mortgage bill, they run the risk of losing their home and having adverse remarks placed on their credit report.
 Forbearance may be a solution to help homeowners manage their financial stability during the current crisis.